subbu963/esm-polyfills/README.md

 # esm-polyfills

-[ESM modules](https://nodejs.org/api/esm.html#modules-ecmascript-modules) are becoming a norm these days with some of the popular modules published as only ESM modules(example [got](https://github.com/sindresorhus/got), [ky](https://github.com/sindresorhus/ky)).
+[ES module format](https://nodejs.org/api/esm.html#modules-ecmascript-modules) is becoming a norm these days with some of the popular modules published as only ES modules(example [got](https://github.com/sindresorhus/got), [ky](https://github.com/sindresorhus/ky)).
 It also comes with a lot of useful features like Top-level await, etc.

 But, there are a few features that CommonJS supports but ESM doesnt like [these](https://nodejs.org/api/esm.html#differences-between-es-modules-and-commonjs).
 It becomes a pain to migrate each of these features to a ESM compatible feature and its a lot of manual work.
-This polyfill tries to support those commonly used and feasible features in ESM modules.
+This polyfill tries to support those commonly used and feasible features in ES modules.

-## Polyfills
+## Available polyfills

 -   [x] \_\_filename
 -   [x] \_\_dirname